 We have five evening events planned, good accommodation, pubs and cafés and a very interesting little town to explore.

 Accommodation providers in and around Bishop’s Castle: www.bishopscastle.co.uk/tourism.

 - Bookings will close at 6pm on the day before the walk.

 - Please note we cannot guarantee a place on any walk which has not been booked.

 - The Walk Leaders’ mobile phone numbers will be printed on the tickets.
-This is for last minute problems only on the night before and the morning of the walk.
-For all other queries, contact us: email@example.com
+This is for last-minute problems only on the night before or the morning of the walk.
+For all other queries, contact us: firstname.lastname@example.org.

-- Please come prepared for all weather, hills and mud, and bring suitable clothing (including waterproofs) and walking boots.
+- Please come prepared for all-weather, hills and mud and bring suitable clothing and footwear.

 - Please bring drink and food as suggested in the walk details.
 Food to take away is available in the town.

 - No dogs please because of sheep and cattle in the fields.